California Foreclosure Laws and Process

 Overview of the Foreclosure Process in California

-California primarily utilizes non-judicial foreclosures due to their efficiency and lower costs.
-The process takes about 117 days.
+The process used to take about 117 days.
+However, since the introduction of AB 2424, mandatory 45-day postponements when properties are listed or under a purchase agreement can extend this timeline.
 The process duration places California among the states with the longest non-judicial foreclosure timelines.
 Among states that primarily use this method—including Alaska, Idaho, Massachusetts, Montana, and Rhode Island—California has the second longest foreclosure duration.

 Pre-foreclosure Period